solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   [Azure App Service plan overview]

--   [Plan and manage costs for Azure App Service] \# Provision Flexible Server and a database
+-   [Plan and manage costs for Azure App Service] ## Provision Flexible Server and a database

 The focus of this guide is demonstrating practical uses of MySQL Flexible Server, such as querying Flexible Server with common languages and administrative tools.
-This section illustrates how to deploy MySQL Flexible Server using various Azure management tools in preperation to follow the guide samples.
+This section illustrates how to deploy MySQL Flexible Server using various Azure management tools in preparation to follow the guide samples.

-## Azure portal
+### Azure portal

 Azure provides a [quickstart document] for users who want to use the Azure portal to provision Flexible Server.
 While this is a great